scalar/scalar/README.md

 ## Using our amazing service

 Wait, this is open source and you can do whatever you want.
-But if you want to add a nice, customizable guide, collaborate with your team and have everything served through a CDN, visit us on [scalar.com](https://scalar.com).
+But if you want to add a nice, customizable guide, collaborate with your team and have everything served through a CDN, create an account on [scalar.com](https://scalar.com).

 ## Themes